 Social commerce, what’s your take?
 Whether you ‘Like’ it or not, it is definitely here to stay.

-Over the last 12 months we have all experienced an accelerated shift towards eCommerce, and as a result a boost in shoppable social commerce.
-Lockdown has led to a 95% sales increase in social selling and marketers are now tapping into its potential to deliver a better and more streamlined online shopping customer journey, enabling fans to browse, shop, and purchase seamlessly, within one connected social media experience.
+Over the last 12 months, we have experienced a shift towards digital and eCommerce.
+As a result, we have seen a boost in shoppable social commerce.
+Lockdown has led to a 95% sales increase in social selling and marketers are now tapping into its potential.
+Brands and marketers are able to deliver a better and more streamlined online shopping customer journey, enabling fans to shop, and purchase seamlessly.

 Facebook: A New Online Shopping Experience: